nicolasgross/libwcttt/README.md

 ## Usage

-After the library was installed to the local maven repository, it can be used in a maven project by adding the following dependencies:
+After the library was installed to the local maven repository, it can be used in a maven project by adding the following dependency:

 ```xml
 <dependencies>